robixrai/UFC-API-Guide/README.md

 If you run the API locally, include an .env.example and a sanitized dataset.
 Provide docker-compose or framework commands in CONTRIBUTING.md.

-Testing & CI

-Add unit tests for any new endpoint logic.

-Use CI to run tests and deploy docs to GitHub Pages on main pushes.

-Security and operational notes
-Do not commit secrets.
-Use environment variables or secret stores.

-Protect production: use API keys, quotas, and logging to detect misuse.

-CORS: configure CORS to allow intended clients only.

-Backups and monitoring: add uptime checks and error monitoring for the API.

-License
-This project is released under the MIT License.
-See LICENSE for details.

-Support and contact
-Open issues on GitHub for bugs, data corrections, or feature requests.
-For direct contact: Robert (robixrai) — issues and PRs welcome.